Skip to main contentSkip to navigation

 Most consumer hard drives ship with 2-3 year limited warranties.
 The majority of drives arriving for professional recovery are past that window.
 For drives still under warranty, our lab provides written documentation of the failure diagnosis and recovery procedure on company letterhead.
 This documentation supports warranty replacement claims with the manufacturer after your data is recovered.

 The cost difference is substantial.
-Labs promoting manufacturer authorization agreements quote $2,000 to $7,000+ for the same head swap or firmware repair that our lab performs for $600 to $2,000.
+Labs promoting manufacturer authorization agreements quote $2,000 to $7,000+ for the same head swap or firmware repair that our lab performs for $600 to $1500 depending on failure class.
 The authorization adds no technical capability to the recovery; the technician uses the same PC-3000 toolchain, the same donor head methodology, the same filtered clean bench.
 The markup covers certification overhead, not better outcomes.

 SOC 2, HIPAA, and Recovery Lab Pricing